prakashlab/octopi-driver-board/ODSv1.0.0-PP-T41/README.md

 This plane allows the following post-assembly modifications:

 - A 0 Ohm jumper resistor can be moved from one place to another in order to convert this between the Default and Pufferfish variants.
 This jumper resistor determines which power supply input (barrel jack or Pufferfish Power Board) can be used to supply 12 V to the plane.
+Note that this does not work with the NoPufferfish variant, which lacks the connector for the Pufferfish Power Board.
 - A 0 Ohm jumper resistor can be added to the unpopulated location for a given variant in order to allow the operator to choose whether to power the plane from the barrel jack or the Pufferfish Power Board simply by plugging in **one** of the two power sources, rather than by moving the jumper.
+Note that this does not work with the NoPufferfish variant, which lacks the connector for the Pufferfish Power Board.

 This plane has the following safety notices: